G-U-N/PyCIL/README.md

 - [2022-08]🌟 Add RMM.
 - [2022-07]🌟 Add [FOSTER](https://arxiv.org/abs/2204.04662).
 State-of-the-art method with a single backbone!
 - [2021-12]🌟 **Call For Feedback**: We add a <a href="#Awesome-Papers-using-PyCIL">section</a> to introduce awesome works using PyCIL.
 If you are using PyCIL to publish your work in  top-tier conferences/journals, feel free to [contact us](mailto:zhoudw@lamda.nju.edu.cn) for details!
-- [2021-12]🌟 As team members are committed to other projects and in light of the intense demands of code reviews, **we will prioritize reviewing algorithms that have explicitly cited and implemented methods from our toolbox paper in their publications.** Mentioning this can expedite the review process.
-We greatly appreciate your patience throughout this period.
+- [2021-12]🌟 As team members are committed to other projects and in light of the intense demands of code reviews, **we will prioritize reviewing algorithms that have explicitly cited and implemented methods from our toolbox paper in their publications.** Please read the [PR policy](resources/PR_policy.md) before submitting your code.

 ## Introduction